giacomozanatta/a-priori-openmp/README.md

 - Since we are working with a list of transactions, and a transaction is a set of items, we store the transaction in a vector of vector of int.
 We scan transaction sequentially, so using vectors fit well for this requirement.
 - When we parse the file in the transaction structure, we create also another data structure that contains the counting of items.
 This avoid to scan the whole transaction list another time when we generate C1.
 We use a map from int (item) to int (the number of this item in transactions) for this purpose.
 - The first step of A-Priori is to get the first Candidate set.
 We use the previous mentioned map to generate C1, i.e. the candidate set of itemset with length 1.
-  - The candidate set has type of **map<vector<int>, <int>>**.
+  - The candidate set has type of **map<vector\<int\>, \<int\>\>**.
 We use this data structure for the main reason that accessing elements in map has logarithmic complexity.
-The key is **vector<int>** type because we need to store itemsets, that could have different length, step-based (i.e. on step 1, all item contains only one element, on step 2, we have two elements and so on).
+The key is **vector\<int\>** type because we need to store itemsets, that could have different length, step-based (i.e. on step 1, all item contains only one element, on step 2, we have two elements and so on).
 - While the current candidate set is not empty:
-  - We generate L: for every item in the current candidate set (that is the key of the C map, **vector<int>**), we count of many times it appears in all transasctions (support).
+  - We generate L: for every item in the current candidate set (that is the key of the C map, **vector\<int\>**), we count of many times it appears in all transasctions (support).
 If the support is above the minimum support, this item is inserted into the set L.
   - We generate the next C starting from L. The process of generating C consists of two phase:
     - joining: the joining phase will merge two different sets of length N-1 to K sets of length N.
     - prune: the pruning phase removes sets in C of length N that does not have all the subsets in L.

 ## Dataset
-We tested the implementation with the retail dataset.
+We test the implementation with the retail dataset.
-This dataset is not dense in terms of items and contains circa 80000 transactions of different length.
+This dataset is not dense in terms of items and contains circa 88000 transactions of different length.
-Other dataset tested are the chess ones, but this has only 75 different item with fixed transaction length of 35 and only 3000 transactions.
+Other dataset tested are the chess ones, but this has only 75 different items with fixed transaction length of 35 and only 3000 transactions.
 Using the chess dataset we expect to find a lot of frequent itemsets.
-The retail dataset consists of 88162 transactions.
 ## Parallel Implementation with OPENMP
 Now we are going to analyze how to introduce parallelism on this project.
 Fist, we need to find the part of the code that can be parallelized.